9b/lazyeye/README.md

 | collectionData  | All the data collected, deduplicated and organized. |
 | collectionCount | Number of items collected.                          |

-To install, check the extension out and load the unpacked version into your browser.
+To install, check the extension out and load the unpacked version into your browser or you can install from Google with the following link - https://chrome.google.com/webstore/detail/lazyeye/fcabijfilbebddchoefpglmnohbehgjk